 Gabriella is an assistant professor in the International Development Group, and an affiliated professor with the Housing, Community, and Economic Development and Environmental Policy and Planning Groups, in the Department of Urban Studies and Planning (DUSP) at MIT.
-She is currently the co-chair of the Global Planning Educators’ Interest Group within the American Collegiate Schools of Planning from 2014-2015 and co-chair from 2012-2014.
-Within MIT, Gabriella works as a collaborating member of the Displacement Research and Action Network, the Faculty Council of the Community Innovators Lab (CoLab), the MIT-AFRICA Advisory Committee, and advises the UrbanAfrica student initiative at MIT.
+She is currently the lead co-chair of the Global Planning Educators’ Interest Group within the Association of Collegiate Schools of Planning from 2014-2015 and co-chair from 2012-2014.
+Within MIT, Gabriella works as a collaborating member of the Displacement Research and Action Network, the Faculty Council of the Community Innovators Lab (CoLab), the MIT-AFRICA Advisory Committee, and advises the UrbanAfrica student initiative.
 Prior to arriving at DUSP, she taught at Rutgers’ Bloustein School of Planning and Public Policy, and worked in various capacities with the UN Millennium Project, UNFPA, UN-HABITAT, Rockefeller Foundation, Center for Sustainable Urban Development at Columbia’s Earth Institute, Oxford Analytica and a private management consultancy focusing on fixed income finance in New York.
 Gabriella has studied and been an affiliated researcher in universities in Brazil, France, Mozambique, and the UK.
 She holds a BA in Political Science from Columbia (1997), a Master of Philosophy in Development Studies with a concentration on Economics from the University of Oxford (2002), and a PhD in Urban Planning from Columbia (2008), where she was a NSF-IGERT fellow in international development and globalization.